godot-escoria/escoria-demo-game/docs/api/ESCDialogsPlayer.md

 #### Parameters

 - character: Character that is talking
-- params: A dictionary of parameters.
-Currently only "line" is supported and holds the line the character should say
+- ui: UI to use for the dialog
+- line: Line to say

 ### finish\_fast